nss-evening-cohort-20/Mooch-Lightning/README.md

 You will need npm, Visual Studio, .NET 6, SQL Server, and whatever SQL Client you prefer (We used SQL Server Management Studio)

 1. git clone this repo to your local machine.
-2. Setup Firebase project for authentication and photo storage.
-Setup Google Maps and Places APIs.
-For step-by-step instructions for this process, check out this file <a href="/firebaseInstructions.md">here.</a> (If Employer, contact me through LinkedIn <a href="https://www.linkedin.com/in/jeremy-white-dev/" target="_blank">Here</a>)
+2. Setup Firebase project for authentication.
+For step-by-step instructions for this process, check out this file <a href="/firebaseInstructions.md">here.</a>
 3. Navigate to the repo on your machine and run the following commands in the terminal:

 ```